ajbeach2/sqsworker/README.md

 ## Documentation

 The Worker type represents a SQS consumer that can process sqs messages from a SQS queue and optionally send the results to a queue.
-The inenteded use is multiple concurrent consumers reading from the same queue which execute the hander function defined on the Worker struct.
+The intended use is multiple concurrent consumers reading from the same queue which execute the hander function defined on the Worker struct.